erfannikooee/Testone/README.md

 ## Usage
 In this program you can make 4 types of accounts:

-Spectator: It can choose a channel and see the list of its programs or search program's name and rate it.
+**Spectator:** It can choose a channel and see the list of its programs or search program's name and rate it.

-* General Manager: It can set channels and managers for each channels , set a formula for calculating cost of each advertisments and have all of managers autorities.
+**General Manager:** It can set channels and managers for each channels , set a formula for calculating cost of each advertisments and have all of managers autorities.

-* Manager(For each Channel) : It can add or delete programs from It's channel or change its specifications.
+**Manager(For each Channel):** It can add or delete programs from It's channel or change its specifications.

-* Ads Company : It has a financial account with the organization, can request a broadcast of an advertisement and can recharge it's account.
+**Ads Company:** It has a financial account with the organization, can request a broadcast of an advertisement and can recharge it's account.

 You can use this project to improve your perception of OOP so browse through all of the files and do whatever you want to see how everything works!